reflectivity/reflectivity.github.io/workshop_2020.md

 ### Registration:

-Registration is free though limitted.
-If you are interested in participating please contact Wojciech Potrzebowski (wojciech.potrzebowski@ess.eu) or Thomas Arnold (tom.arnold@ess.eu)
+Registration for Monday meeting is free though limitted.
+If you are interested in participating please contact Wojciech Potrzebowski
+(wojciech.potrzebowski@ess.eu) or Thomas Arnold (tom.arnold@ess.eu).
+For Friday session you register at the [SXNS registroation page](https://indico.maxiv.lu.se/event/1175/registrations/289/)

 ### Location: